 The surgery generally starts with a patient resting on their stomach while excess skin/fat is removed from their back, hips, and buttocks.
 Following this, the patient is moved to rest on their back and their abdominal area is addressed.

-This includes muscle tightening if necessary (usually an on-the-table decision), creating a new belly button, and securing the skin after removal.
-From there, a drain tube is installed and the area is dressed and covered to protect it.
+This includes muscle tightening, if necessary (usually an on-the-table decision), creating a new belly button (necessary only in extreme cases), and securing the skin after removal.
+From there, a drain tube is installed, and the area is dressed and covered to protect it.

 How quickly will I recover?

-After the surgery, soreness and limited mobility is to be expected.
+To assist with recovery, Dr Goldman carries out the procedure in two stages, over two weeks.
+After the surgery, soreness and limited mobility are to be expected.
 For the first week, your bandages will restrict you from showering.
-Most people find it takes them a couple weeks to return to light activity, with most of the initial recovery time spent lying down – sitting up and walking may be done in small increments.
-Because of this, it is useful to have someone to help you out for an extended period of time after the surgery for day to day necessities.
+Most people find it takes them a few weeks to return to light activity, with most of the initial recovery time spent lying down – sitting up and walking may be done in small increments.
+Because of this, it is useful to have someone to help you out for an extended period of time after the surgery for day-to-day necessities.

 Can I get multiple procedures done in one go?

 The tightening of your abdomen can be complemented by other reductions or lifts.
-Belt lipectomy is often combined with other procedures like a liposuction procedure or an arm, breast or face lift.
+A belt lipectomy is often combined with other procedures like a liposuction procedure or an arm, breast or facelift.

-Patients often opt for this medical procedure to boost their weight loss goals, in efforts to target problem areas that store stubborn fats.
+Patients often opt for this medical procedure to boost their weight loss goals, in an effort to target problem areas that store stubborn fats.
 Combined procedures – along with a healthy lifestyle – can accelerate visible weight loss results.

 Is scarring likely to occur?

-The surgery will most likely leave a scar on your stomach.
-Lifestyle and health habits will determine to what extent the scar heals, and the aftercare process can influence this significantly.
-Scarring, to some degree, may be unavoidable.
-If you have undergone gastric-bypass surgery, the same incision area may be used, limiting the scarring to what is already there.
+The surgery will most likely leave a circumferential scar on your stomach, hips and lower back.
+Lifestyle and health habits will determine how the scar heals, and the aftercare process can influence this significantly.
+Scarring, to some degree, is unavoidable.
+If you have undergone gastric sleeve surgery, the same incision area may be used, limiting the scarring to what is already there.

 Most surgeons will attempt to limit the scarring to areas that can be covered, to minimise their visibility in public.
 It is also worth noting that scarring can take up to two years to fade and heal, or it can happen after the initial three-month healing period.